ibm-cloud-docs/vpc/vsi_is_profiles.md

 # Instance Profiles
 {: #profiles}

-When you provision {{site.data.keyword.vsi_is_full}}, you can select from four families of profiles: Balanced, Compute, Memory, Ultra High Memory, and GPU.
+When you provision {{site.data.keyword.vsi_is_full}}, you can select from six families of profiles: Balanced, Compute, Memory, Very High Memory, Ultra High Memory, and GPU.

 A profile is a combination of instance attributes, such as the number of vCPUs, amount of RAM, and network bandwidth.
 The attributes define the size and capabilities of the virtual server instance that is provisioned.
 In the {{site.data.keyword.Bluemix_notm}} console, you can select the most recently used profile or click **View All Profiles** to choose the profile that best fits your needs.
 {: shortdesc}